 What is a Learning Commons?

-Research shows that students who have access to quality school library services, which a learning commons perspective enables, are more likely to exhibit advanced student achievement and literacy development.
+Research shows that students who have access to quality school library services, whatever name it goes by, are more likely to exhibit advanced student achievement and literacy development.
+Coalbanks Elementary is committed to providing this for our students.

 Kindergarten and Grade 1 students may borrow one book at a time.
 Grade 2/3 and Grade 4/5 students may borrow two books at a time.
 Books may be borrowed for one week, with one renewal, if necessary.
 Whether books go home or stay at school will be at the discretion of the homeroom teacher.